jammartin/meshlessHydro/README.md

 - `snippets` is for miscellaneous scripts to fool around
 - `testcases` includes subdirectories with standard test cases to validate the code

+## Demonstrator

+The C++ program in the folder demonstrator can be build with the given `Makefile`.
+To install the necessary header-only libraries you can run the command `make install`.
+The following prerequisites mus be installed manually:

+-

 ## Visualization